sparsha-bhusal/Arch-Gnome-Customization/README.md

 Choose the icon colors that you want and
 Choose your display resolution

+# 2. Scripts -
+Note : I have commented a line to set the "lakeside.png" as wallpaper.
+That is in the bottom of "GTK.sh"
+       Dont forget to paste the following lines in the terminal !

+      mv ~/Downloads/scripts ~
+      cd ~/scripts
+      sudo chmod +x yay.sh
+      sudo chmod +x GTK.sh

+Also , you need to put the "scripts" folder, the folder with the "lakeside.png" wallpaper, into ~ or the home directory Then, paste this !

+      cd ~/scripts/
+      ./yay.sh
+      ./GTK.sh

+Note : The best method is " 2.
+Manual Installation "

 # Enjoy !
 Enjoy your Gnome desktop !